Stu1dd3m0n9/xbox-360-port-enablers/README.md

 3. Textures are TILED: upload with `XGTileTextureLevel` into the locked pointer.
    `D3DUSAGE_DYNAMIC`, `StretchRect`, `GetRenderTargetData` don't exist here.
 4. Backbuffer `LockRect` faults — never lock the backbuffer.
+## Extra notes
+1. Any mention of specific paths will need to remapped, its setup for my PC, easily fixable by someone.
+2. Sm64 mentuons are because I used sm64 source to learn how to use rxdk360 correctly.

 ## License

 MIT — see LICENSE.
 Third-party bits (Lua, stb) stay upstream; fetch, don't vendor.